Earth Day 2019: Go greener with these cool eco-friendly products

 Green Toys: $6 and up at AmazonSarah Tew/CNET

-It's reported that 8 million metric tons of plastic enter the ocean from land in a year, and by the year 2050, it's estimated that plastic in the oceans will outweigh fish.
-Green Toys takes that sort of plastic (mainly milk containers), collected from coastlines and waterways, and recycles them into a range of plastic playthings for kids.
+It's reported that 8 million metric tons of plastic enter the ocean from the land in a year, and by the year 2050, it's estimated that plastic in the oceans will outweigh the fish.
+Green Toys takes that sort of plastic (mainly milk containers), collected from coastlines and waterways, and recycles it into a range of plastic playthings for kids.
 Shown here:

 - Sesame Street Elmo's Wagon ($25 -- coming soon)